 “I’m super proud when we receive emails from parents saying, ‘I don’t know what you did to my kid, but she is now taking two minute showers to save water,’” Hernandez said.
 “It’s small details like that which make me feel positive… If everyone did small things, it would be a huge benefit for the world.”

-Fostering such passion is one of the main goals of a special online program being launched this July in a collaboration between the Stanford University Center for Deliberative Democracy and the Rustic Pathways Foundation.
+Fostering such passion is one of the main goals of a special online program being launched this July in a collaboration between the Stanford University Deliberative Democracy Lab and the Rustic Pathways Foundation.
 The Global Youth Climate Summit will challenge students in 7th-12th grade to design innovative solutions to environmental issues.